raspberrypilearning/anime-expressions/en/step_2.md

 title: If you have a Trinket account
 ---

 Click the 'Remix' button to create a copy of the project in your Trinket account.
-This will save a copy of the trinket on your 'My Trinkets' profile.
+This means you can save a copy of the trinket on your 'My Trinkets' profile.

 --- /collapse ---